Software-Reengineering/RePatch/README.md

 2. Add the corresponding integration project to the configuration in the IntelliJ IDE under `Run | Edit Configurations`.
 For example, `-PevaluationProject=kafka`.

 3. RePatch will automatically clone the target variant and add the remote source variant.
-Once this is done stop the running project and open the integration project with the IntelliJ IDEA in a new window.
+Once this is done stop the running project and open the project being integrated - specified in the `-PevaluationProject` with the IntelliJ IDEA in a new window.
+This project will be located in the directory specified in the `-PdataPath`

 4. Wait for IntelliJ to build the cloned project, then close it.